QuantEcon/lecture-python.myst/_sources/util_rand_resp.md

 \text{Pr}(\text{yes}|A^{'})\times \text{Pr}(A|\text{yes})
 $$ (eq:util-rand-eight-b)

-This measure is just the first term in $(7)$, i.e., the probability that an individual answers "yes" and is perceived to belong to A.
+This measure is just the first term in {eq}`eq:util-rand-seven-a`, i.e., the probability that an individual answers "yes" and is perceived to belong to $A$.

 ##  Respondent's Expected Utility

 ### Truth Border

-Key  assumptions  that underlie a randomized response technique for estimating the  fraction of a population that belongs to  A are:
+Key  assumptions  that underlie a randomized response technique for estimating the  fraction of a population that belongs to  $A$ are:

 - **Assumption 1**: Respondents feel discomfort from being thought of as belonging to $A$.

 - **Assumption 2**: Respondents prefer to answer questions truthfully than to lie, so long as the cost of doing so is not too high.
 The cost is taken to be the discomfort in 1.

-Let $r_i$ denote individual $i$'s response to the randomized question
+Let $r_i$ denote individual $i$'s response to the randomized question.

 $r_i$ can only take values "yes" or "no".